-Besides the obvious fact that the druids didnt have any real magic, there are some places were the series takes some rather huge liberties with the historical facts.
-When asked if his story would enrage pedants, Britannia creator Jez Butterworth actually responded that "I actually hope it does."
+Besides the obvious fact that the druids didnt have any real magic, there are some places where the series takes some rather huge liberties with the historical facts.
+When asked if his story would enrage pedants, Britannia's creator Jez Butterworth actually responded that "I actually hope it does."

 - Pre-Roman Britannia being a Feminist Fantasy World of Action Girls is a greatly exaggerated view of what we know for sure about the roles women occupied on it.
 While it is true that Celtic women had a great share of independency, could occupy political and religious positions, and stepped into the battlefield with a frequency unheard of at the time, those customs were actually heavily dependant on the tribe in question (and on circumstances) and certainly not as deep and well established as the series shows.

 - The Britannian Celts from the series use runes.
 Nevermind that the runes were a Germanic writing system and did not arrive to Britannia until the Anglo-Saxon migrations, 400 years after the events of the show.
 If the runes were around in 43 AD (the earliest known inscriptions are from the 2nd century), they would have been limited to the area around Denmark or to Germanic mercenaries.